bitbybit-dev/bitbybit/packages/dev/manifold-worker/README.md

 This project exposes 3D algorithms based on manifold-3d 3D CAD kernel via webworker.
 Manifold project is developed by Emmett Lalish and Chun Kit LAM, you can find it on https://github.com/elalish/manifold.
 Bit By Bit Developers platform integrates this kernel into it's platform via this library.
 Currently we try to expose Manifold library 1:1 in terms of functionality through our structured API, but as time goes we will have more unique algorithms in this package, which will be tuned specifically to our users.

+Best way to support us - [Silver or Gold plan subscription](https://bitbybit.dev/auth/pick-plan) Visit https://bitbybit.dev to use our full cloud platform.

 This package should be used in browser based applications.
 If you want to use our manifold library in Node apps, consider checking @bitbybit-dev/manifold npm package, which this library wraps through webworker.

-Visit https://bitbybit.dev to use our full cloud platform.

 ## Github
 https://github.com/bitbybit-dev/bitbybit/tree/master/packages/dev/manifold-worker